Mount Currie, British Columbia: Transportation

 Road and railway access has been similar to Pemberton.
 The northward advance of the Pacific Great Eastern Railway (PGE) rail head passed in November 1914.
 The nearest train stations in 1922 were about 4.7 mi northeast at Spetch and 4.9 mi west at Pemberton.
 By 1947, the regular stops northeastward from Pemberton were 4.6 mi to Chilsampton, 0.6 mi to Creekside, 1.9 mi to Owl Creek, and 11.9 mi to Birken.
 By 1959, the flag stops northeastward from Mount Currie were 5.1 mi to Spetch and then 9.4 mi to Birken.

 Later Mount Currie general community

 The mainstays of agriculture and forestry have since been supplemented by tourism and service-based industries, where improved internet has enabled professionals to work from home.
 Flooding presents the greatest hazard in the area.

-The annual Lillooet Lake Rodeo continues to be held at Mount Currie in May.
+The annual Lil'wat Nation Open Rodeo continues to be held at Mount Currie in May.